kawre/leetcode.nvim/README.md

 https://github.com/kawre/leetcode.nvim/assets/69250723/aee6584c-e099-4409-b114-123cb32b7563

 > [!CAUTION]
-> This plugin has been exclusively tested with `Java`.
+> This plugin has been primarily tested with `Java`.
 > If you encounter any errors while using other languages,
 > please open an issue to report them.